PaulDance/xr/notes/rust/parallel-letter-frequency.md

 into one hashmap.
 This is known as the [map-reduce](https://en.wikipedia.org/wiki/MapReduce) method.

+I think the preparation of data concatenating all the string slices into one big owned string is very expensive.
+You should just split the work among workers by lines directly which is instantaneous because `input` is itself a slice.
+Of course, it takes advantage of the fact that lines are balanced in number of characters in the considered tests, but you should still take advantage of it.

 You probably noticed that it becomes worse than a sequential algorithm when considering small work loads.
 That is kind of expected in any parallelism
 attempt: setting up OS threads surprisingly takes a considerable amount of